-The primary mission of the Recovery Care Coordinator (RCC) is to facilitate, monitor, and ensure access of care and resources for the Wounded, Ill or Injured Airmen or Guardians and their families to allow for a smooth transition from immediate hospital recovery to long-term adaptability and care.
-RCCs work with the member and their medical team ensuring the chain of command is kept apprised of updates and any issues which may arise.
+The primary mission of the RCC is to facilitate, monitor, and ensure access of care and resources for wounded warriors and their families for a smooth transition from immediate hospital recovery to long-term adaptability and care.
+RCCs work with the wounded warrior and their medical team ensuring the chain of command is kept apprised of updates and any issues which may arise.
 They educate and guide the member through the Recovery Coordination Process and IDES processes.
-The RCC's goal is to prevent unnecessary delays, reduce anxiety, and obtain accurate and responsive information and services for the Wounded, Ill or Injured Airmen or Guardians while ensuring the best possible outcome.
-RCCs are a tremendous asset for the member and their family and they can also act as force multipliers for your unit and the entire CMT.
-RCCs work closely with Wounded, Ill or Injured Airmen or Guardians, their leaders, A&FRC, and the medical staff to offer multi-vectored solutions to the complex non-medical needs required by our Wounded, Ill or Injured Airmen or Guardians, while coordinating around their medical needs.
+The RCC's goal is to prevent unnecessary delays, reduce anxiety, and obtain accurate and responsive information and services for wounded warriors while ensuring the best possible outcome.
+RCCs are a tremendous asset for the wounded warrior and their family, and they can also act as force multipliers for your unit and the entire RCCs work closely with wounded warriors, their leaders, M&FRC, and the medical staff to offer multi-vectored solutions to the complex non-medical needs required by wounded warriors.
 Every installation has an assigned RCC; however, the RCC may not be primarily located on the installation.
-Each RCC is responsible for a region and is strategically stationed at hospitals and other locations where a high volume of Wounded, Ill or Injured Airmen or Guardians are being treated (See Recovery Care Coordinator Regional Map on Page 13).
+Each RCC is responsible for a region and is strategically stationed at hospitals and other locations where a high volume of wounded warriors are treated (See Recovery Care Coordinator Regional Map on Page 15).